 Morning: Breakfast before exploring Harajuku and Meiji Jingu

-Harajuku and Meiji Jingu are worlds apart: one a bustling, kitten-T-shirt-filled street of sugar, and one a peaceful escape with forests and space to breath.
+Harajuku and Meiji Jingu are worlds apart: one a bustling, kitten-T-shirt-filled street of sugar, and one a peaceful escape with forests and space to breathe.
 This morning, you can enjoy both—with the contrast working to bring out the best of them.
 Before you dive in though, enjoy a simple and traditional breakfast at Yoshinoya, a cheapo-friendly chain that serves up filling meals from 5am.
 With spots all over Tokyo including Harajuku—you can try the breakfast tradition of salmon, grilled beef, rice and soup.
 It may take a bit of getting used to so early in the morning, but you’ll be set up for the day, no doubt.

 Takeshita Street is 400m of unadulterated fashion, fun and food—each of which are constantly changing to stay on trend.
 Here you can try the famous crepes filled with everything from strawberries to slices of cheesecake, the rainbow mountains of cotton candy and chou cream sticks filled with Hokkaido’s very best.
 Read up on all the treats here, and try not to make too many crazy purchases on a sugar high.